 15 minutes west of Keystone is the 1880 train depot.
 Book a 3-hour round trip ticket for $32 and enjoy a ride through the black hills on an authentic old steam engine.
 Kids tickets are just $16 for a round trip and kids two and under are FREE.

 Ready for a hearty mid-western cowboy meal?
 Ruby House can you give you one served in an old saloon.
 Velvet dark red wallpaper, wooden bar, and rifles on the wall give you the complete experience of eating in the old west.

 Mount Rushmore is an iconic stop on every South Dakota road trip.
 It’s a good opportunity to learn some history and enjoy the views.
-The ice cream shop has yummy flavors, you can get cute pictures of your kiddos, have a meal at the cafe and there’s nothing like being in the Black Hills, they’re unlike any other place on Earth.
+The ice cream shop at Mt.
+Rushmore has yummy flavors, you can get cute pictures of your kiddos, have a meal at the cafe and there’s nothing like being in the Black Hills, they’re unlike any other place on Earth.
 You can check out the visitors center, visit the sculptors studio, and walk the 0.6 miles Presidential Trail.

 If your kids are interested in the Junior Ranger program, you can complete that right there at Mt.
 Rushmore.
 You may think that Mt.
 Rushmore is a place where you can spend half a day or more exploring, but nowhere is really as we think it to be.
 It’s always after we see it for ourselves that we can truly know the place for what it truly is.
 Generally, one-two hour is the perfect amount of time to spend at Mt.
 Rushmore.